 The staff working in Neonatal usually help look after premature and ill babies, they also help with supporting parents at each step.

-On March 23 Boris Johnson announced the lockdown of the United Kingdom due to the global pandemic of the coronavirus.
-Since then only Key workers have been able to go to work, and people can only leave their homes for essential items including food and medicine or for exercise.
+On March 23, Prime Minister Boris Johnson announced the lockdown of the United Kingdom due to the global pandemic of the coronavirus.
+Since then only key workers have been able to go to work, and people can only leave their homes for essential items including food and medicine or for exercise.

-Harlow school, Pemberley Academy teacher Max Steele, he explained how the pandemic has changed the schools dynamic: “We have social distancing measures in place at Pemberley but it is hard as the children want to sit and talk to their friends, they want to show off their work and as a lot of children look up to the teachers as role models they sometimes just want some attention, which is hard when social distancing.”
+Harlow’s Pemberley Academy’s year one teacher Max Steele explained, how the pandemic has changed the schools dynamic: “We have social distancing measures in place at Pemberley but it is hard as the children want to sit and talk to their friends, they want to show off their work and as a lot of children look up to the teachers as role models they sometimes just want some attention, which is hard when social distancing.”

 Only children of key workers or vulnerable children with education, health and care plans (EHCP’s) can go to school in these times.
 This had to be arranged at the beginning of the lockdown.